njaldea/mono/README.md

 This repo will be my sandbox to try different tools and libraries for my own learning experience.
 Packages will be published to npmjs with `@nil-` scope.

+Details listed in this README are things I applied to this monorepo and probably in some of its workspaces.

 ---

 ## Workspaces